The Future of Change & Change Management: Emerging Thoughts for Change Leaders

 Ira Blake Shares Her Thoughts on the Emerging Challenges for Change Leaders

-Here are my 4 hypotheses about the new era and what is re-shaping our understanding of organization change and our practice of change management:
+Here are my 4 hypotheses about the new era and what is re-shaping our understanding of organizational change and our practice of change management:

 The era of ‘expert’ managers is over and successful change will depend on releasing the change capability of employees and resolving associated challenges while maintaining the strategic direction of the business.
 The amount of change organizations can achieve will be limited only by people’s collective ability to absorb change, existing bandwidth and workload.